Hypotenuse Calculator

 Useful Tips 💡

-• The hypotenuse is always the longest side; if your result is shorter than either leg, verify your inputs.
+• The hypotenuse is always the longest side of a right triangle.
+If your calculated hypotenuse is shorter than either leg, a unit mismatch or incorrect field entry is the almost certain cause.

 📋Steps to Calculate

-1. Select the available data: two legs, leg + angle, or area + leg.
+1. Select the input mode: two legs, one leg and one angle, or area and one leg.

 Mistakes to Avoid ⚠️